No charges will be brought against law enforcement over the fatal shooting of a Louisville restaurant owner last year

-(CNN)No charges will be brought against law enforcement personnel who fatally shot of a Black restaurant owner during protests in Louisville last year, the Kentucky Commonwealth attorney said Tuesday.
+(CNN)No charges will be brought against law enforcement personnel who fatally shot a Black restaurant owner during protests in Louisville last year, the Kentucky Commonwealth attorney said Tuesday.

 David McAtee, the owner of YaYa's BBQ, died after being shot during a protest against police brutality on June 1, 2020.